paulofelipefeitosa/distributed-union-find/README.md

 # Solution

-A Distributed implementation of Union of Disjoint Sets a.k.a Union-Find.
+A Distributed implementation of Disjoint Sets Union a.k.a Union-Find.

 ## Install